 Set up a DIY bar with your favorite whiskeys, bitters, and garnishes.
 This lets guests try out new recipes and classics.
 Serve dry-aged steaks or charcuterie to show off bourbon’s versatility.
 Try smoked brisket or grilled veggies for a laid-back yet elegant vibe.

 Go for a fun theme, like a “Classic Cocktail Hour.”
 Include drinks like Old Fashioneds and Manhattans.
 Use top-notch ingredients for a touch of class.
 Fresh produce and artisanal cheeses make the tasting even better.
-The night will be filled with laughter, new drinks, and great company.
+Laughter will echo through the night, as you mix new drinks and enjoy great company.